Updated February 2018

 - Box up everything and ship it via UPS or FedEx, and if you’ve got quite a bit of product, I recommend insuring it as well.
-Our members have found FedEx to be more cost effective than UPS.
-If you use the cardboard boxes in which Mary Kay sent your products, you must fully cover the “ORM” marking from Mary Kay.
+Send the products to the address listed on the repurchase form.

 Anyone who originally received a commission on the inventory you are returning to Mary Kay will be charged back for that commission.
 It will be deducted from her next commission check, or if she’s not getting any commission check, the company will send her a bill.